+[Add notes from document]

+The change for the new GOP structure for RA (AK0030) was not yet in a released version.

+Help with the SCM cleanup would particularly be appreciated.

+A new merge request providing software for several SEI messages was noted and appreciated, and was pending review.

+The 3DV software needs updating to fix the mismatch issue.

+A git repository for JM software with cmake had reportedly been developed and was available on the same server as the JVET VTM software; checking that would be appreciated.
+This has involved various changes to correct compiler compatibility issues.

 JCTVC-AL0004 JCT-VC AHG report: Supplemental enhancement infomation (AHG4) [J. Boyce, C. Fogg, S. McCarthy, H.-M. Oh, G. J. Sullivan, Y.-K. Wang]

+[add notes from AHG report]

 JCTVC-AL0005 JCTVC AHG report: Test sequence material (AHG5) [T. Suzuki, V. Baroncini, E. Francois, P. Topiwala, S. Wenger]

+[add notes from AHG report]

+No activity; available test sequences were listed.

 Project development, status, and guidance (6)